-The final exam will consist of 80 multiple choice questions and true/false questions.
+The final exam will consist of 80 multiple choice questions.
+The final exam will be administered through D2L and will open during the week of finals (8/15) at 12 am.
+The exam will be available until 11:59 pm on the day of the exam (8/18).
+Once you open the exam you will have 2 hours to complete it.
 It will be cumulative.
-The final exam will be administered through D2L and will open on Monday (6/27) at 12 am and will close on Thursday (6/30) at 11:59 pm.
-Please keep in mind that you will only have four days to complete this exam, rather than your usual week.

-Once you open the exam you will have 2 hours to complete it.
-Please remember NOT to start the exam after 9:59 pm Eastern time on the day that it is due because you will not complete the exam by 11:59 pm Eastern time!
+Please remember NOT to start the exam after 10:00 pm Eastern time on the day that it is due because you will not complete the exam by 11:59 pm Eastern time!
 There is no back-tracking for the exam, meaning after you answer a question, you will not be able to return and change your answers later!